tomhakdev/tomhakdev/README.md

 # Hi, I'm Tom.

-I'm a **Queen’s University** Computer Engineering Student 👨‍💻.
+I'm a **Queen’s University** Computer Engineering Student set to graduate in 2028.
-Graduating 2028

 ---